Maple Grove School

 A Public Charter School

 Maple Grove is a public charter school.
-This means that we are a part of the Merrill Area Public Schools and are funded through the school district.
+This means that we are a part of the Athens School District and are funded through the district.
 What makes us unique and different is that we have a Governance Board that helps make decisions and ensure that we are following the charter contract, required by The Department of Public Instruction.
 There is no waiting list and we are accepting of all children K-5 that might benefit from this type of school.

-Drawing from Merrill, Wausau, Marathon City, and Athens
+Drawing from Athens, Merrill, Marathon City, and Wausau

-The Town of Hamburg is uniquely located between the communities of Merrill, Wausau, Marathon City, and Athens and has ties to each.
-Being at this unique intersection, we are part of 3 different school districts.
-Although Maple Grove School is part of the Merrill School district, students from Wausau, Marathon City and Athens “Open Enroll” into Maple Grove School.
-Many students who are in the Merrill School District already, choose to send their children to Maple Grove School instead of their community school in Merrill.
+The Town of Hamburg is uniquely located between the communities of Athens, Merrill, Marathon City, and Wausau, and has ties to each.
+Although Maple Grove School is part of the Athens School district, students from Wausau, Marathon City and Merrill “Open Enroll” into Maple Grove School.
+Many students who are in the Athens School District already, choose to send their children to Maple Grove School instead of their community school in Athens.
 All this is due to the unique learning opportunities provided at Maple Grove School.

 Maple Grove School’s Mission